What Is Carcinoid Syndrome?

 - Sudden drops in blood pressure

 Carcinoid syndrome can also cause complications.
 It's rare, but you could get heart disease.
 Your heart valves may get thick and leak.
-Medicine can help, and in some cases you might need surgery.
+Medicine can help, and in some cases you may require surgery.

 Carcinoid crisis isn't very common, but you might have a severe episode of blushing, breathing trouble, and confusion.
 This is an emergency that could be life-threatening, so get medical help right away.